-The Collins Cup will see three ‘superpower’ teams made up of the world’s most elite triathletes go head-to-head in Samorin, Slovakia in August.
+The Collins Cup will see three ‘superpower’ teams made up of the world’s most elite triathletes go head-to-head in Samorin, Slovakia on Saturday (August 28, 2021).

 In a format inspired by golf’s Ryder Cup, teams of 12 representing USA, Europe and Internationals will face each other over the course of 12 different long-distance races.